roehampton/module-content/software-engineering/week-03/lab/express.md

 Here we intercept requests to '/' and send a response back with the text 'hello world'

-__EXERCISE 1__: Change this route to say hello + your name.
+__EXERCISE 1__: Change this route to so that the browser shows: hello + your name.
 Watch the server reload in the terminal and reload your browser to see the result of your changed code.

-__EXERCISE 2__: Create a new route with path '/roehampton which should send the text 'hello roehampton' to the user when they request the url: ```http://localhost/roehampton```
+__EXERCISE 2__: Create a new route with path '/roehampton which should send the text 'hello roehampton' to the user when they request the url: ```http://localhost:3000/roehampton```

-__EXERCISE 3__: Create a new route with path '/roehampton which should send the text 'hello roehampton' to the user when they request the url: ```http://localhost/roehampton```

-__EXERCISE 4__: practice debugging to the console: In the route you have just created, add the following line to the body of your function:
+__EXERCISE 3__: practice debugging to the console: In the route you have just created, add the following line to the body of your function:

 ```
 console.log(req.url)